mdn/interactive-examples/CONTRIBUTING-HTML.md

 ## Example structure

 HTML examples are all stored under "./live-examples/html-examples".
-Under there, they are grouped into directories according the the categorization in the [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element):
+Under there, they are grouped into directories according to the categorization in the [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element):

 -   main-root
 -   document-metadata